aws/aws-advanced-go-wrapper/docs/contributor-guide/IntegrationTests.md

 - `test-aurora`: run Aurora tests
 - `test-aurora-mysql`: run Aurora tests on the MySQL database type, use when running locally
 - `test-aurora-postgres`: run Aurora tests on the PostgreSQL database type, use when running locally
+- `debug-aurora`: debug Aurora tests with a Delve headless server
+- `debug-aurora-mysql`: debug Aurora tests on the MySQL database type
+- `debug-aurora-postgres`: debug Aurora tests on the PostgreSQL database type

 ### Running the Integration Tests